Sara French . Hireth Woodland Therapy . Indoor and Outdoor Therapy . MBACP

 Counselling can help you move towards fulfilling relationships in your personal and professional life and also connect, or reconnect with nature and humanity.
 You may be surprised to find that the relationship with a counsellor can shed light on relationships of the past and so much more.

 I offer daytime and evening appointments in Hampshire and Wiltshire and therapy in your own home in Wiltshire.
-You can just email or call me for an appointment or let me know you would like a free telephone consultation of up to 20 minutes may help you decide whether to come for an initial session.
+You can just email or call me for an appointment or let me know you would like a free telephone consultation of up to 20 minutes to help you decide whether to come for an initial session.

 I offer one-off and ongoing sessions.
 Initially a single session is a stand alone experience and can lead to insight or help break through a barrier of some kind.